-Substitute Senate Bill No. 1237 proposes significant amendments to the operations of the Connecticut Lottery Corporation (CLC), focusing on delinquency assessments, licensing processes, and advertising regulations.
-The bill redefines "delinquency assessment" to include the principal amount due, penalties, and interest, and introduces a new process for lottery sales agents to apply for hardship waivers regarding delinquent accounts, allowing for payment plans if undue hardship is demonstrated.
+Substitute Senate Bill No. 1237 proposes significant amendments to the operations of the Connecticut Lottery Corporation (CLC), focusing on delinquency assessments, licensing processes, and advertising practices.
+The bill redefines "delinquency assessment" to include the principal amount due, penalties, and outstanding interest, and introduces a process for lottery sales agents to apply for hardship waivers regarding delinquent accounts.
+This allows agents to establish payment plans if they can demonstrate undue hardship.
 Additionally, the president of the CLC is granted the authority to reduce interest amounts owed by agents.
-The bill also modifies vendor licensing requirements, exempting certain ticket distribution services from needing a vendor license, and categorizes occupational licenses into four classes based on roles and responsibilities, streamlining the licensing process.
+The bill also streamlines vendor licensing by exempting certain ticket distributors from needing a vendor license and categorizes occupational licenses into four classes, with new application fees established for each class.

 Statutes affected: